-Between June 2012 and March 2013 we partnered with the UK’s Institute for Human Rights and Business to gain support for a human rights based framework for businesses entering Burma.
+Between June 2012 and March 2013 we partnered with the UK’s Institute for Human Rights and Business to gain support for a human rights based framework for businesses entering Myanmar.

-The project set out to promote the practice of effective human rights due diligence for investment into Burma to ensure that such investment is sustainable in both economic and social terms.
+The project set out to promote the practice of effective human rights due diligence for investment into Myanmar to ensure that such investment is sustainable in both economic and social terms.

 This due diligence is based directly on the Guiding Principles endorsed by the United Nations Human Rights Council in June 2011.

-To understand the views of multiple stakeholders from business, government and civil society, our partner IHRB held high level seminars on business and human rights in Rangoon, London and New York.
+To understand the views of multiple stakeholders from business, government and civil society, our partner IHRB held high level seminars on business and human rights in Yangon, London and New York.

-In parallel, we used our strong networks with Burmese civil society to encourage the concept to become locally ‘owned’ by people in communities across Burma.
+In parallel, we used our strong networks with Burmese civil society to encourage the concept to become locally ‘owned’ by people in communities across Myanmar.